 (CNN) -- Here is a look at what you need to know about the solstice.
-The winter solstice will take place on December 21, 2013.
+The summer solstice will take place on June 21, 2014.

 Summer solstice in the Northern Hemisphere occurs on June 20, 21, or 22, when the sun reaches its most northerly point, directly overhead at the Tropic of Cancer (23 degrees 27 minutes north latitude).
 The summer solstice is the longest day of the year and marks the beginning of summer.

 Winter solstice in the Northern Hemisphere occurs on December 21 or 22, when the sun appears at its most southerly position,directly overhead at the Tropic of Capricorn (23 degrees 27 minutes south latitude).
 The winter solstice is the shortest day of the year and marks the beginning of winter.
 It is the exact opposite in the Southern Hemisphere.